Web Content ViewerDisplay portlet menu

-All officers, employees and directors of any member of the American National Insurance Company family of companies must be familiar with and adhere to this published Code of Ethics.
+All officers, employees and directors of any affiliate of American National Insurance Company must be familiar with and adhere to this published Code of Ethics.

 We feel that it is important for anyone dealing with Standard Life and Accident to be aware that such a code is in place and that it is stringently enforced.

 American National Insurance Company Code of Business Conduct and Ethics

 This Code of Business Conduct and Ethics (the "Code") applies to all officers, employees, and directors of American National Insurance Company ("American National") and its affiliates (together with American National, the "Company").
 All references in this Code to "you" and "we" are intended to include such persons.
 This Code is a supplement to other Company policies and procedures.

 This Code provides guidance on how to maintain the Company's commitment to being ethical in all of its business dealings.
 In all Company matters, you must abide by the ethics and compliance principles set forth in this Code as well as all other applicable corporate policies and procedures.
 Violations of the Code or other policies are subject to disciplinary action, up to and including termination.
 In some cases, civil and criminal penalties may also apply.

 You are expected to understand and comply with the policies set forth in this Code.
 Accordingly, you should read the Code carefully to make sure you understand all of the provisions of the Code, the consequences of not complying with the Code, and the importance of the Code to the Company's continuing success.
 You will be required to complete a statement of compliance periodically, pledging that you have read and understood this Code and that you will abide by all of its provisions.